 Okay, so you’ve thought about it and you just really wanna get butt naked asap…

 Great!
 Then you just need to apply.
 It sounds so simple but many people think SG (or myself) simply scout out girls we want to join the site but, actually, whilst there are recruiters working on behalf of SG, absolutely anyone can apply!
 We love all different types of women – too often I hear, “I’m too old“, too fat or “I’m not white” but that really isn’t the case.
 We always have our arms wide open to accept a more diverse group of girls to join the community!
-As a photographer, lots of people tell me I don’t shoot enough bigger girls or too many of my models are white but the simple fact is I can only shoot who contacts me, any SG member can vouch for me when I tell you there is a HUGE variety of beautiful women on the website but there is always space for more.
+As a photographer, lots of people tell me I don’t shoot enough bigger girls or enough black girls but the simple fact is I can only shoot who contacts me, any SG member can vouch for me when I tell you there is a HUGE variety of beautiful women on the website but there is always space for more.

 For an idea, here’s a look at my five most recent Sets of the Day (all photos by me):

 Applying involves an application via the website as well as a model release and ID to prove you are you and that you are 18+ – we will not be publishing any images of anyone under 18 under any circumstance, or any images of anyone without ID or consent regardless of age.
 This is a must!
 Pop a few pictures of yourself on there, too.
-These are just so the staff going through these applications can see who you are and they’re not your actual set, they do not need to be shot by a professional.
+These are just so the staff going through these applications can see who you are, they do not need to be professional.

 SG has brought genuine female friendship into my life in the community within it, and with that I have a sense of belonging I never could’ve dreamed of.” – Arachnie Suicide